demiazz/plainify-loader/README.md

 ## Why?

-Plugin developed for usage with `react-intl` which can use only plain objects as messages object.
+Loader developed for usage with `react-intl` which can use only plain objects as messages object.

 But I like structure used in `counterpart.js` or `Rails I18n`, where locales